debkbanerji/playlistify/README.md

 **Important: Login will not work unless your Spotify email is whitelisted in the console**

-If you're a friend of mine who wants to mess around with the app, let me know and I can enable it for your Spotify account
+If you're a friend of mine who wants to mess around with the app, let me know and I can enable it for your Spotify account.

-You can also open an issue on the [issues tab](https://github.com/debkbanerji/playlistify/issues) if you just stumbled upon this
+You can also open an issue on the [issues tab](https://github.com/debkbanerji/playlistify/issues) if you just stumbled upon this.

-If there's enough user demand, I can look into opening this up for general usage, but doing this for Spotify apps isn't as easy as it once was
+If there's enough user demand, I can look into opening this up for general usage, but doing this for Spotify apps isn't as easy as it once was.